“Golden Patterns”

 Skulls of the pigs and other animals used in the festivals are displayed outside the houses as a symbol of social status.

-Halfway the climb, I almost felt the urge to back out and climb down but seeing the two nuns who are with us, Sister Maxene, who is 65 years old, and Sister Bina treading on the cliff with difficulty but with patience, I thought, I am younger than them, stronger even but do I have a strong faith such as what they have?
-It came to a point I almost felt my life was hanging by a thread when I slipped and was only holding on to a bunch of wild grass to keep myself from falling and sliding down the cliff.
-Thanks to Ate Rose who helped me get back on track and for saving my life.
-Whew!
-We are physically spent out, were catching our breaths and I already emptied my water bottle – this is indeed the hike of the year for me.
-Not even my hiking capabilities way back Girl Scout days are a match for the treacherous hike in Mt.
-Camiling.
-I must say I was hurled back to being a newbie in hiking.
-But seeing the community being surrounded with hills and mountains, the fresh pine trees — the view was spectacular.
+Halfway through the climb, I almost felt the urge to back out and head back to the guest house.
+But seeing the two nuns who are with us, Sister Maxene, who is 65 years old, and Sister Bina, treading on the cliff with difficulty but with patience, I thought otherwise.
+I am younger than them, stronger even, but do I have such strong faith and motivation to reach the community as them?
+It came to a point where I almost felt my life was hanging by a thread when I slipped and was only holding on to a bunch of wild grass to keep myself from falling and sliding down the cliff.

 The People of Benguet